 - In The Icewind Dale Trilogy, Drizzt goes to steal a magical mask from the lair of a banshee and is surprised when the local townsfolk ask him not to kill her.
 They explain that her presence provides some protection from orcs and other monsters, is good for tourism, and she mostly just wants to be left alone, only attacking people who invade her lair.

-- Married... with Children: In the season 2 opener, the Bundys vacation to a Florida town with only two tourist attractions: an axe-murdering serial killer, and a man who met Andy Griffith.
+- Married... with Children: In the season 2 opener, the Bundys vacation to a Florida town with only two tourist attractions: a man who once met Andy Griffith, and an axe-murdering serial killer.
+Naturally, they're the same man, so the townsfolk are completely unwilling to let him be arrested - they could withstand losing one, but not both.

 - In Baldur's Gate, you are admonished to not kill more than five ankhegs in the area south of Baldur's Gate by a local, the reason being that ankheg tunnels areate the soil and improve crop yields by about 5%.